DoubledDoge/itppa1-formative/README.md

 ## Progress

-The progress of the project as a whole is around 80% complete.
+The progress of the project as a whole is around 90% complete.
+Just need to add some more comments, some citations, maybe a bibliography, and of course my documentation.

 ## Note

 This repository is currently private and contains academic work for evaluation purposes.
+It will be made public after the project is deemed 100% complete.